30th Apr 2018 | Wells Fargo

 Top-70 on tour for total driving

 Quail Hollow had the third hardest fairways to hit on tour in 2012 and fourth hardest in 2014; accuracy is as important as length off the tee.

-The test at Quail Hollow is tee to green.
-Recent winners like Rickie Fowler, Rory McIlroy and Sean O’Hair all won despite ranking outside the top-100 on tour for strokes gained putting but they made putts when they needed to.
+Recent winners like Rickie Fowler, Rory McIlroy and JB Holmes all won despite ranking outside the top-100 on tour for strokes gained putting but they made putts when they needed to.
 Six of the last seven champions ranked inside the top-70 for one-putt percentage.

 Odds correct at time of publishing: 20:05 30th Apr, 2018 but subject to change